Welcome to Calculate My Pension

 Assessing Retirement Income Needs

-The Budget Calculator allows you to tailor your retirement income needs in line with your own circumstances or preferences, using the same expense categories that were used in the research for the Retirement Living Standards.
+Included in the free version, the Budget Calculator allows you to tailor your retirement income needs in line with your own circumstances or preferences, using the same expense categories that were used in the research for the Retirement Living Standards.
 You can select a Minimum, Moderate or Comfortable standard for each category of spending — or specify an exact figure using the sliders.

 This provides a quick and easy way to allow for your own personal circumstances and preferences without already having a budget, while still using the Retirement Living Standards as a foundation.
 This tailored income target feeds directly into a comparison with your calculated affordable income, allowing you to see if you are on target and to adjust your plans accordingly.